-My artistic journey began as a result of me searching for alternative, non-allopathic solutions to treat and help alleviate long-term chronic pain.
+My artistic journey began as a result of me searching for alternative, non-allopathic treatments to help me to better manage and alleviate long-term chronic bone pain.

 I found that whenever I had a paintbrush or other painting implement in my hand I would be totally focused on the creative task at hand and not so much on my pain.